 Dextra Group | Reliable Connections

-Dextra has proudly contributed to the construction of the new Pattullo Bridge in Canada, a vital infrastructure project that will enhance connectivity between Surrey and New Westminster.
-As part of this ambitious endeavor, Dextra supplied 100,000 Bartec couplers, ensuring robust and reliable rebar connections from the bridge’s foundations to its towering pylons.
+Dextra has proudly contributed to the construction of the Pattullo Bridge Replacement project in Canada, a vital infrastructure initiative that will enhance connectivity between Surrey and New Westminster.
+As part of this ambitious endeavor, Dextra supplied 100,000 Bartec® couplers, ensuring robust and reliable rebar connections from the bridge’s foundations to its towering pylons.

 A66 Salzbachtal Bridge, Germany